A comprehensive guide to identifying and avoiding fake Moldavite

 Fake faceted and polished Moldavite which looks like clear glass

-Pictures of genuine Moldavite jewllery with evidence of Lechatelierite
+Pictures of genuine Moldavite jewellery and facets with evidence of Lechatelierite

 Sign Two – Bubbles

 Moldavite is filled with tiny bubbles under 1mm in size and may be difficult to see with the naked eye.
 This makes Lechatelierite often a better indicator of genuine Moldavite.
 You often need a macro lens or a magnifying glass with good lighting to see the bubbles more clearly although in very rare cases the bubbles can be up to 1 cm in length.
 You can see the bubbles circled in the picture below.

 The two signs in Moldavite jewellery